The Sun competition motorcycles…

 Photo from the Sun sales material...

-The number above is what I found on the Villiers 9E engine plate that was on the engine returned from Alan Whitton that he did not want to use, for a James.
+The number above is what I found on the Villiers 9E engine plate that was on the engine returned from Alan Whitton that he did not want to use, for a James he was building for my brother.
 This engine started life in a Sun Wasp trials bike...

 Photo from Alan Whitton Race Engineering...